Rezső Kasztner: Auschwitz Protocols

 In April 1944 Kasztner received in Bratislava the Vrba-Wetzler report and other evidence that Hungary's Jews would be murdered.
 The report was later released to the leaders of Jewish organizations in Budapest and elsewhere in the hope that Hungarian Jews would be warned that they were being deported to a death camp and were not being resettled, as they had been led to believe.
 However, the report was not made public by Kasztner, the Jewish Council (Judenrat) in Hungary or other Jewish organizations.

 George Mantello (Mandel), an Orthodox Jew from Hungary and first secretary of the El Salvador mission to Switzerland, sent a Romanian diplomat friend, Florian Manoliu, to find out what was happening to his family, who by then had been murdered.
 Manoliu stopped over in Budapest at risk to himself, and on 19 June 1944 obtained the abridged Auschwitz Protocols reports from Moshe Krausz representing the Jewish Agency in Budapest.
-Manilou immediately returned with the reports to Geneva and Mantello publicized the details within a day of receiving them.
-This led to grassroots demonstrations and over 400 headlines in the Swiss press deploring Europe's barbarism toward Jews (published in spite of Swiss censorship rules), sermons in Swiss churches, and the publication of the book "Am I my Brother's Keeper?" by Paul Vogt, Switzerland's leading theologian.
-The resulting international outcry was one of the main reasons that the Hungarian government stopped the deportations.
+Manoliu immediately returned with the reports to Geneva and Mantello publicized the details within a day of receiving them.
+This led to large-scale grassroots demonstrations in Switzerland and a very important Press Campaign with over 400 major articles in the Swiss press deploring Europe's barbarism toward Jews (published in spite of Swiss censorship rules), sermons in Swiss churches, and the publication of the book "Am I my Brother's Keeper?" (in German) by Pastor Paul Vogt, Switzerland's leading theologian.
+The resulting international outcry, including warnings to Hungary's ruler Miklós Horthy by Roosevelt and Churchill, was one of the main reasons that the Hungarian government stopped the deportations.
 By then, 437,000 Hungarian Jews had been taken to Auschwitz, most murdered on arrival.

 Kasztner's critics also argued that he promised the SS not to warn Hungarian Jews to avoid jeopardizing negotiations to save the Jews who escaped on the Kastner train.
 In 1960, an interview with Eichmann, by the Dutch Nazi journalist Willem Sassen in Argentina, was published in Life Magazine.
 Eichmann said that Kasztner "agreed to help keep the Jews from resisting deportation – and even keep order in the collection camps – if I would close my eyes and let a few hundred or a few thousand young Jews emigrate to Palestine.
-It was a good bargain".
-Rudolf Vrba wrote, "Kasztner paid for those 1,684 lives with his silence".
+It was a good bargain."
+Rudolf Vrba wrote, "Kasztner paid for those 1,684 lives with his silence."